 “But the fruit of the spirit is love, joy, peace, longsuffering, gentleness, goodness, faith,

 Meekness, temperance: against such there is no law.”

 One of the easiest ways to keep the influence of the spirit with you is to keep a prayer in your heart.
 This is essential as we make important decisions and also seek to be a tool in the hands of the Lord.
 This is how the Lord communicates with us.
 In order to understand what He is trying to tell us, we must exercise that spiritual muscle and our spiritual hearing.
 This takes practice.
 The more we practice it, the better we get at it.
 Let me see if I can explain this a little better…

-Often, I am faced with making important decisions in our home , for our homeschool, or even just my personal life.
+Often, I am faced with making important decisions in our home , for my business, or even just my personal life.
 If I am earnestly listening to the promptings of the Holy Ghost, I will most often feel at peace and calm.
 As long as I am feeling this way, I know that I can proceed along my path, as this is what the Lord has in mind.
 If I began to feel anxious, or I experience a stupor of thought–meaning I am just not sure or I forget what I was thinking about–then I know that I should back up to where I was before I started feeling that way.
 Once I do, then I can try again to listen and try to find the right way to the Lord’s plan.

 Sometimes I am stubborn and continue along the wrong path.
 I am sure I weary the Lord with my inadequacies at listening to the promptings I get from the Spirit or Holy Ghost.
 And I am positive I miss important messages of how I can be of service to someone in need of something I can do or share.
 I need to be better about listening for those things so I can bless others.
 One of my favorite quotes talks about how the Lord usually blesses us through the actions of another.